Not My Job: We Quiz Journalist Dan Rather On What He Actually Said

 DAN RATHER: I did.
 I did play-by-play football and baseball, basketball, track.
 Track is really difficult to do play-by-play...

 SAGAL: All right.
 Wait a minute.
 How would you do that?
 Well, he's running.

 SAGAL: He seems to be running more.

-RATHER: Or he's vaulting, or he has this shot put in his hand.
+RATHER: Or he's vaulting, or he has the shot put in his hand.
 And he takes five steps, and he throws.

-SAGAL: Do you think there's one moment that - in which you sort of got your start that started your career that we've all sort of been watching lo these many decades?
+SAGAL: Do you think there's one moment that - in which you sort of got your start that started your - the career that we've all sort of been watching these many decades?

 RATHER: Well, I do.
 That - there was a great hurricane in 1961, Hurricane Carla, which was at that time and I think still the largest in terms of sheer size hurricane on record in the Gulf of Mexico.
 And I had just started in television.
 I had made my move from radio into television.
 I was still new to television.
 And we wound up in the right place at the right time on Galveston Island as the hurricane came in.
 And that was picked up by other stations.
 Nobody else was there broadcasting.
 So if I had to point to one moment that sort of, quote, "made my career," that was probably it.

 SAGAL: Yeah, it's funny because Bill got his sort of start with a great tornado in Kansas.

 KURTIS: Tornado - same thing.
 You have to be there.